Article first published on March 20, 2020 and updated on July 1, 2021

 - They are required to submit a medical certificate related to COVID-19 test results issued within 48 hours prior to the date of departure for Korea.

 - [Exception 1] Diplomats (A-1), Government Officials (A-3), Overseas Koreans (F-4)

 - [Exception 2] Registered aliens who left Korea before June 1, 2020

 - All international/domestic passengers must wear a mask. (as of May 27, 2020)

 - All valid single/multiple short-term visas issued before April 5, 2020 are suspended. (as of April 13)

 - [Exceptions] Long-term visas and short-term employment (C-4) visas

-- Restriction on entry to nationals of Japan is effective as current.
+- Restriction on entry to nationals of Japan is effective until further notice.